 A variant of the malware is being used in ongoing attacks, hitting targets as recently this month.
 The targets include Central Asian nations, as well as diplomatic and foreign affairs organizations, Kaspersky Lab principal security researcher Kurt Baumgartner tells CyberScoop.

-While ZoneAlarm can’t confirm the targets the attack is focused on, the company detected the specific malware hash in an active attack in the Czech Republic last week, Lotem Finkelsteen, ZoneAlarm’s Threat Intelligence Group Manager, tells CyberScoop.
+While ZoneAlarm can’t confirm the targets the attack is focused on, the company detected the specific malware hash in an active attack in the Czech Republic last week, Lotem Finkelsteen, Check Point’s Threat Intelligence Group Manager, tells CyberScoop.

 “Although we cannot confirm such an attack, Finkelsteen said, referring to the Kaspersky intelligence, “we think it is possible APT28 manages several efforts simultaneously.”